-A healthy smile is what we want for our pets.
+Wexford Veterinary Hospital offers routine dental cleanings as well as periodontal care and extractions if necessary.
 By three years of age, most dogs and cats have some evidence of periodontal disease.
-Periodontal disease starts with bacteria in the mouth leading to plaque formation on the surface of the teeth.
-Plaque and tartar build-up harbor layers of bacteria that not only cause bad breath, but can also cause negative effects on other body systems, such as the heart and the kidneys.
-Remember, bad breath = infection!!
+Periodontal disease starts with bacteria in the mouth leading to plaque and calculus formation on the surface of the teeth.
+Plaque and tartar harbor layers of bacteria that not only cause gum infection and bad breath, but can also have negative effects on other body systems, such as the heart and the kidneys.

 Periodontal disease is also one of the many causes of oral pain in pets.
 Sources of dental pain range from periodontal disease, tooth resorption & fracture, stomatitis, oral masses, even oral trauma…